rohitChan/otsaw_technical_test/README.md

 ```

 Modify the costmap of a desired region with a desired costmap value using rqt_gui window after checking mask_on option.

-Modify the cost value and masking region from rqt_reconfigure window.

 If the global_cost map does not change, try unselecting and selecting /global_costmap topic from move_base in rViz.